youshy/agnostic-api/README.md

 # Agnostic-api

-The idea about this repo is to create a lot of implementations of the same API in different languages.
+Aka - create the same thing few times and check how fast it is.
+And then refactor and refactor again.

-But why, you might ask?
-Well, learning is way more fun if you have any context to it!
+I was curious if there's any difference between the same API implementation in different languages - therefore, I present to you **Agnostic API**!
+(I know, it might not be the best name ever).

 ## What is the model